Yanwei-Sun/Yanwei-Sun.github.io/_pages/about.md

 <!-- as a PhD student (remotely, quit because of the [US visa issue](https://en.wikipedia.org/wiki/Proclamation_10043)) -->

-My interest lies in addressing _operations problems with incentive constraints_, with a recent focus on _platform & mechanism design_, and _information design_.
+My interest lies in addressing _operations problems with incentive constraints_, with a recent focus on _marketplace & mechanism design_, and _information design_.

 <!--My research centers around **mechanism & market design** and **information design**. -->